archived-by-ben/btsynctool/README.md

 ####Introduction
 This script simplifies the interaction with the BitTorrent Sync daemon for Linux.
 It handles the following functions.
-* Quickly edit the BitTorrent Sync configuration file.
+* Quickly create and edit the BitTorrent Sync configuration file.
 * Restart the daemon to apply any new configurations.
 * Display the configuration file on screen.
 * Display the tail of the log file on screen, both static and as it grows.